About the Project

 What is ELDAC?

 End of Life Directions for Aged Care (ELDAC) is a national specialist palliative care and advance care planning advisory service.
-This service comprises a comprehensive website and a telephone advisory service.
-These resources will equip care providers with skills and information to help older Australians receive high-quality end of life care.
+This service comprises a comprehensive website with resources to equip care providers with skills and information to help older Australians receive high-quality end of life care.

 Who is involved in developing the resources and ensuring quality?